Double0negative/CSGO-HUD/README.md

 https://www.youtube.com/watch?v=FM1-iapbEtc

 # How to install (Users)
 Pre-Made packages will be assembled once the project is more complete.
-For now, if you are developer you can follow the instructions below to install/modifiy on *nix systems
+For now, if you are developer you can follow the instructions below to install/modifiy on *nix systems.
+Setup should be similar on windows systems.

 # How to Install & Edit (Developers)